 Relevancy & Setting – Where to land and time to live

 Once the user clicks on your CTA, where you are landing him is very important.
 The landing page should be relevant to the notification you had sent.
-Since push notifications are not stored anywhere, it’s important to display necessary information on the landing page.
-Push Notifications are not e-mail where users can re-check to see the details.
+Since push notifications are not stored anywhere, it’s important to display the necessary information on the landing page.
+Push Notifications are not an e-mail where users can re-check to see the details.
 For e.g. notification says – 20% Discount – Use Code – ABC.
 Once the user clicks on the notification, he lands on the page but forgets the Code.
 This creates a negative impact on your brand.

 Best practices while sending a user to the landing page in push notification